 The Time for Change program (est. 2016) aims to connect post-secondary educated youth with disabilities to employers.
 Disabled people often struggle to find employment, even with specialized education.
 This program helps both youth and employers assess occupational challenges and create an action plan to overcome them.
 The goal is to open the workplace to a talented pool of individuals with disabilities who may not otherwise be able to find gainful employment, while encouraging employers to hire such individuals in the future.

 Please note that we are not currently accepting intakes for this program.
 Check back often to find out when we’re ready to accept new clients.

 Down 2 Earth is one of DECSA’s newest programs, established in 2016.
 Down 2 Earth gives at-risk youth the opportunity to get outside and learn skills, make friends, and receive mentorship as they plant, grow, and harvest non-GMO vegetable seeds in plots on our grounds.
 This is a great opportunity for youth to have fun, take ownership of a project, and reap the benefits of their efforts!

-The People in Motion program, funded by In Motion Network, is designed to promote well-being through physical activity.
+The Women in Motion program, funded by In Motion Network, is designed to promote well-being through physical activity.
 The program includes training sessions and outdoor activities to teach participants how to remain fit and healthy, even on a budget.

 Open to the general public, the fully accessible Community Hub is available to anyone seeking resources and services related to employment, education and entrepreneurship.
 DECSA staff are available to welcome and assist you, providing resume writing services, job search tips, networking opportunities, and computer assistance.
 Fresh coffee, Wi-Fi and free parking are also available.